Hudson and Manhattan Railroad Powerhouse

 It is located near the Harborside Financial Center and Harsimus Cove on the Hudson River waterfront in an area undergoing much redevelopment.
-Efforts to stabilize the powerhouse from further deterioration began July 2009 and continued through 2010.
-In 2011 the Port Authority of New York and New Jersey agreed to transfer its 55% ownership of the building to its co-owner, Jersey City, in exchange for a nearby lot where they will build an underground electric sub-station.
+Efforts to stabilize the powerhouse from further deterioration began in July 2009 and continued through 2010.
+In 2011, the Port Authority of New York and New Jersey agreed to transfer its 55% ownership of the building to its co-owner, Jersey City, in exchange for a nearby lot where they would build an underground electric sub-station.
 It was determined that the iconic smokestacks could not be saved, leading to their removal.